aicam/QASpeechRecognitionService/README.md

 {
     "question": "<question string>",
     "answer": "<answer string>",
-    "doc_name": <document name string>,
+    "doc_name": "<document name string>",
-    "type": <type of question (optional)> default = "simple_question" }
+    "type": "<type of question (optional)> default = simple_question" }
 "add new question and answer to database"

 GET /get/data/<doc_name (optional)>
-return all questions and answers. if doc_name is mentioned, only questions in the specified collection are returned.
+"return all questions and answers."
+"if doc_name is mentioned, only questions in the specified collection are returned."

 POST /answer/
 {
-    "question": <question string>
+    "question": "<question string>"
-    "doc_name": <document name (optional)>
+    "doc_name": "<document name (optional)>"
 }
-return all questions with highest score in all collections or in collection (doc_name) specified.
+"return all questions with highest score in all collections or in collection (doc_name) specified."
 ```

 ## Scoring Function